 Role Description Precise manager Allowed to install all technologies, administrate all technologies, monitor and tune all technologies.
 Included permissions: ADMINISTRATE.FULL_CONTROL on ALL technologies.
 MONITOR.FULL_CONTROL on ALL technologies.
+TUNE.FULL CONTROL on ALL technologies.
 TUNE.FULL_CONTROL on ALL technologies.
 Note: This role cannot be modified or deleted.
 Precise guest Allowed to monitor the default environment. <technology> manager</technology> Allowed to install, monitor and administer the specified technology.
-Included permissions: ADMINISTRATE.FULL_CONTROL on <technology> and operating system technologies.</technology> MONITOR.FULL_CONTROL on ALL <technology> and operating</technology> system technologies. ■ TUNE.FULL_CONTROL on <db technology=""> (if a database).</db> Precise Monitor Allowed to monitor and tune all technologies.
+Included permissions: ADMINISTRATE.FULL_CONTROL on <technology> and operating system technologies.</technology> MONITOR FULL CONTROL on ALL (Technology) and operating MONITOR.FULL_CONTROL on ALL <technology> and operating system technologies.</technology> TUNE.FULL_CONTROL on <db technology=""> (if a database).</db> Precise Monitor Allowed to monitor and tune all technologies.
 Included permissions: MONITOR.FULL_CONTROL on ALL technologies.
 TUNE.FULL_CONTROL on ALL technologies.